When I think about the media that shaped my life, one name towers above the rest like a Star Destroyer on the horizon: Star Wars.

 The importance of redemption

-The fragile, enduring strength of hope
+The fragile strength of hope

 It pioneered merchandising as a storytelling medium

-Obi-Wan, torn between duty and compassion
+Obi-Wan embodies the tension between duty and compassion

-Yoda, evolving from dogma to wisdom
+Yoda evolves from rigid dogma to true wisdom

-💫 Why This Still Matters
+💫 Why It Still Matters

-I’ll be exploring more films, shows, and stories in future posts — but this galaxy far, far away will always be one of my creative homes.
+This galaxy far, far away will always be one of my creative homes.

 May the Force be with you.
 Always.